 I am not saying that God disallows laughter and fun in our lives or that Christians cannot come together to enjoy each other.
 But I am saying that seeking the face of God turns us in a definite direction which cannot be confused with entertainment or superficiality.
 Our approach to worship in the States has not only entertained us but unfortunately has presented to unbelievers around us a view of God that is not true.
 It is a fatal flaw.

 There is a product, I am told, called “Near-Beer.”
-I am not a beer drinker and have never personally seen a can of this variety.
 I assume it is a type of drink that tastes like the real but lacks the effects.
 Perhaps a similar way we have created a “Near-God.”
 Can we not say that the God we have created is somewhat like God in appearance but without the effect?
 He is a “chummy” God without the “bite” of holiness.
 He indulges and never inconveniences.
 He forgives and never disciplines.
 His name is Savior but not Lord, except as a title of respect.

 Our appeals to the unconverted naturally flow out of our views.
 We invite them to a happy life without passing on the direct message from the true God that he “commands all people everywhere to repent” (Acts 17:30) and that he categorically declares “…without holiness no one will see the Lord” (Heb.
 12:14).
 We are preaching a one-sided gospel.
 Should we not press home the fact that “Lord” is not just a title but has been carefully defined by Jesus in Luke 6:46 when he said, “Why do you call me Lord, Lord, and do not do what I say?”